iterative/dvc.org/content/docs/use-cases/model-registry.md

 deployed from here.
 [Iterative](https://iterative.ai/) tools like [DVC](https://dvc.org/doc), [GTO], and [MLEM] enable these capabilities on top of Git, so you can stick to an existing software engineering stack.
-No more division between ML and App operations!
+No more divide between ML engineering and operations!

 ![](/img/ml_model_registry_placement.jpg) _A common placement for model
-registries is between development and applications.
+registries unifies ML development and application.
 See also [Data Registries]._

 [gto]: https://github.com/iterative/gto
 [mlem]: https://mlem.ai/
 [data registries]: /doc/use-cases/data-registries

-Model registries give your team key capabilities:
+Model registries can give your team key capabilities:

-- Collect and present your models to others, from early-stage [experiments] to production-ready, including [metrics, plots], or other metadata to help use and evaluate them.
+- Collect and present your models, from early-stage [experiments] to production-ready, including their [metrics, plots], or other metadata to help use and evaluate them.
 - Organize and track model [versions] effectively; with full data provenance and lineage information based on [reproducible modeling].
-- An interface to access specific models from other systems (e.g. in CI/CD or production).
+- A single interface to access specific models, both for collaboration (from other teammate machines) and to productionize them (e.g. via CI/CD).
-- (Re)place different models on certain environments stages (dev, shadow, prod, etc.) without having to touch the applications that use them.
+- Designate certain models for different environments stages (dev, shadow, prod, etc.) without having to touch the applications that use them.
-- Control who can manage models for added security, and audit the trail of updates.
+- For security, control who can manage models, and audit their usage trails.

 [experiments]: /doc/user-guide/experiment-management
 [metrics, plots]: /doc/start/metrics-parameters-plots